 - Why do you think you can be a good cashier (stocker, laborer, sales floor representative, team member) in our company?

-- What would you do if you saw someone was stealing?
+- What would you do if you saw someone stealing the merchandise?

 - Drunk customer comes to the shop.
 What would be your reaction?